ShadyM00n/advanced-forms/README.md

 ## Overview

-This script defines a `Forms` class with a static `ActionForm` method for creating and displaying an action form in Minecraft Bedrock Edition using a hypothetical `ActionFormData` API.
-This method provides a way to present a form to the player with buttons and corresponding actions.
+This script defines a `Forms` class with static methods for creating and displaying various types of forms in Minecraft Bedrock Edition using hypothetical APIs (`ActionFormData` and `ModalFormData`).
+These methods provide ways to present different forms to the player with buttons, sliders, toggles, text fields, and dropdowns.

 ## How It Works

+### `Forms.ActionForm`

 The `ActionForm` method takes two arguments:
 1. `player`: The player to whom the form will be shown.
 2. `options`: An object containing the form's title, body, buttons, and actions.

-### Options Object
+#### Options Object

 - `title` (string, optional): The title of the form.
 - `body` (string, optional): The body text of the form.
 - `buttons` (array, required): An array of button objects, each with a `text` property and an optional `texture` property.
 - `actions` (array, required): An array of functions corresponding to the actions to be taken when each button is pressed.

+### `Forms.ModalForm`

+The `ModalForm` method takes two arguments:
+1. `player`: The player to whom the form will be shown.
+2. `options`: An object containing the form's title, interactables, and actions.

+#### Options Object

+- `title` (string, optional): The title of the form.
+- `interactables` (array, required): An array of interactable objects, each with a `type` property and corresponding properties for that type.
+- `actions` (array, required): An array of functions corresponding to the actions to be taken based on the interactable inputs.

 ### Example Usage

+#### Action Form

 ```javascript
 import { Forms } from './extensions/Forms';